cdapio/coopr/docs/docs/source/guide/superadmin/chef-solo-automator-plugin.rst

 later).
 When the Chef Solo Automator plugin executes any of these actions for the apache-httpd service, it performs the following actions:

-        1. generate a task-specific JSON file containing any attributes defined in the json_attributes field, as well as base cluster attributes defined elsewhere in Cask Coopr.
+        1. generate a task-specific JSON file containing any attributes defined in the json_attributes field, as well as base cluster attributes defined elsewhere in Coopr.
         2. invoke chef-solo using the ``run_list`` field as the run-list as follows:  ``chef-solo -o [run_list] -j [task-specific json]``